 - Income: Household income may be no more than 185% of the federal poverty income guidelines.
 Go to the income guidelines for more information.
 Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) participants and MO HealthNet participants of income-qualifying MO HealthNet programs are automatically eligible for WIC benefits.

 - Pregnant women, women breastfeeding an infant up to the infant’s first birthday, postpartum women up to six (6) months after delivery or end of pregnancy, infants up to their 1st birthday, children up to their 5th birthday.

 Individuals who meet income and category guidelines will have a nutrition and health assessment completed during the certification process.

 Still unsure?
 Use the prescreen tool or call a WIC local agency.

 Find out more at How do I apply for WIC?

 Concerned about waiting in an office?
 WIC staff will help you as quickly as possible.
-Please call for information before visiting, as local agencies may be offering services by phone, drive-up, mail, or online until further notice.
+Call for information before visiting, as local agencies may be offering services by phone, drive-up, mail, or online until further notice.

 For assistance enrolling in WIC or redeeming benefits call the WIC Participant Support Line: 800-392-8209 or email WICinfo@health.mo.gov.